Sheyne/comprehend/readme.md

  5. If the verb's tense is progressive, set the subject to the `doee`, otherwise set it the the `doer`.

-##Example cases:
-###Present:
-	Simple:			The boy throws the ball.
-	Progressive:	The ball is thrown by the boy.

-###Past:
-	Simple:			The boy threw the ball.
-	Progressive:	The ball was thrown by the boy.

-###Future:
-	Simple:			The boy will throw the ball.
-	Progressive:	The ball will be thrown by the boy.

-Article for easy refresh on verb tenses [here](http://leo.stcloudstate.edu/grammar/tenses.html).
-A pattern forms, progressive, the doer and object flip.
-The verb is more complicated, `throw`, present tense, is simple, and what everything should be refined down too.
-Present Progressing (`thrown`) is prefixed by an `is` and is constant between the the other tenses that are progressive.
-This allows us to determine tense based solely on the prefix. (`is`, `was`, `will be`).

-About to sleep idea:

-	The ball was thrown when the bat hit it.

-Translates to:

-	Whe the bat hit it, the ball was thrown.

-The word `it` is a challenge.

 ##Gerunds
 Gerunds can be  converted to standard format as such: